FoelliX/ReproDroid/README.md

 The complete ReproDroid framework consists of BREW and its underlying AQL-System which uses the AQL.
 The picture below summarizes how the framework works.
 BREW takes a set of apps or a complete benchmark as input and issues one AQL-Query per benchmark case.
-Then, one query after another arrives at an AQLSystem which produces one AQL-Answer per query.
+Then, one query after another arrives at an AQL-System which produces one AQL-Answer per query.
 To do so, it uses analysis tools specified in BREW's configuration file.
 All AQL-Answers are gathered by BREW.
 Based on these answers a final report for e.g. a benchmark is carried out.